smitchell/spring-boot-netflix-zuul-proxy/README.md

 ### PROBLEM STATEMENT

 For this integration test, create a PCF Space that includes a service registry and these micro-services:
 * **Angular Example** - If you bypass the proxy and go to the angular example route the page loads.
-[TRY IT](https://angular-example.test.medzero.cfapps.io).
+[TRY IT](https://angular-example.test.medzero.cfapps.io/).
-* **Authentication Example** - If you bypass the proxy and go to the authenication server root you can sign in an access a protected page.
+* **Authentication Example** - If you bypass the proxy and go to the authentication server root you can sign in and access a protected page.
 [TRY IT](https://auth-example.test.medzero.cfapps.io/)
 * **Zuul Proxy Example** - If you try to access the angular example via the proxy you do not get the expected result.
 [TRY IT](https://zuul-proxy-example.test.medzero.cfapps.io/angular-example/)

 #### Expected Result
 1) User tries to access the Angular site via an SSO-enabled proxy server.
-2) Spring Security on the proxy server redirects the users browser to the Login page on the authentication server.
+2) Spring Security on the proxy server redirects the user´s browser to the Login page on the authentication server.
 3) The user signs in and posts the Login form to the authentication server.
-4) The authentication server creates a JWT oauth2 token and forwards the user to orginally requested Angular site.
+4) The authentication server creates a JWT oauth2 token and forwards the user to the orginally requested Angular site.

 #### Actual Results
-The authenticaiton server forwards the user back to the Login page.
+The authentication server forwards the user back to the Login page.

 ### How do I run this?